htmos6/Selenium-Twitter-Automation/README.md

 # selenium-twitter
-Automatic like bot for Twitter.
+Automatic tweet like bot for Twitter.
 Searches hashtag and writes their tweets to a .txt file.

 For twitter_auto_like.py & twitter_auto_login.py you should enter your
 Username --> Line 20